 Once your application is submitted, town staff will review it and the supporting documents and determine if there is sufficient information to make a decision, and circulate the completed application to various town departments and outside agencies for comment.
 The town development officer will render a decision on the application as soon as possible, within 40 days of receipt of the completed application or by such time extension as granted by the development officer.

 After reviewing the development proposal, comments and recommendations, the development officer may approve the application with or without conditions.
 The application may also be refused, with reasons stated.

 Any decision of the Development Authority is subject to appeal to the Subdivision and Development Appeal Board (SDAB).
-A Notice of Appeal form, (available from Town staff), must be completed and filed, along with a processing fee, with the Secretary of the Board within 14 days of the date shown on the Notice of Decision (in the case of a refusal), or 14 days of the Notice of Decision appearing in Town newspaper advertising, in the case of an approval.
+A Notice of Appeal form, (available from Town staff), must be completed and filed, along with a processing fee, with the Secretary of the Board within 21 days of the date shown on the Notice of Decision (in the case of a refusal), or 21 days of the Notice of Decision appearing on the Town's Public Notice's page, in the case of an approval.

 - Home Occupation Development Permit - $250